Mister X (Marvel Comics): Thunderbolts

 The Thunderbolts are sent after Mister X by Norman Osborn.
-Black Widow briefs them about X, who informs them that he will be attending Madripoor's opera house with Tyger Tiger, and that the Black Widow and Paladin will pretend to be ballet dancers.
-Stun guns are teleported into the disguised Thunderbolts, and X moves in to intercept them.
-As the witnesses flee, the Thunderbolts reveal that their assassination attempt was a sham, and that X had arranged to meet them there.
-A body double is teleported in, and incinerated to cover X's disappearance, and he is welcomed as the newest member of the Thunderbolts.
-He reveals that he does not need Osborn's money, and is looking for a challenge, but the downtime between missions becomes frustrating for him, prompting him to hijack a teleporter and jump into a South American warzone to kill the guerilla fighters in the area.
-X later participated in the "Siege" crossover, fighting and even killing Asgardians.
-After Osborn was proven defeated, X briefly possessed the Spear of Odin, but was savagely beaten and disarmed by Quicksilver, who openly mocked Mister X's inability to hurt him despite Quicksilver's limited hand-to-hand combat experience.
-X disappeared before being arrested.
+Black Widow briefs them about X, who informs them that he will be visiting an opera house in Madripoor with Tyger Tiger, and that Black Widow and Paladin will pretend to be ballet dancers.
+As the witnesses flee, the Thunderbolts reveal that their assassination attempt was a sham and that X had arranged to meet them there.
+A body double is teleported in and incinerated to cover X's disappearance, and he is welcomed as the newest member of the Thunderbolts.
+He reveals that he does not need Osborn's money, and is looking for a challenge.
+After Osborn is defeated, X is savagely beaten and disarmed by Quicksilver.